Language and Power

 Assuming no prior knowledge, books in the series offer an accessible overview of the subject, with activities, study questions, sample analyses, commentaries and key readings - all in the same volume.
 The innovative and flexible 'two-dimensional' structure is built around four sections - introduction, development, exploration and extension - which offer self-contained stages for study.
 Each topic can also be read across these sections, enabling the reader to build gradually on the knowledge gained.

-a comprehensive survey of the ways in which language intersects and connects with the social, cultural and political aspects of power;
+offers a comprehensive survey of the ways in which language intersects and connects with the social, cultural and political aspects of power,

-an introduction to the history of the field, covering all the major approaches, theoretical concepts and methods of analysis in this important and developing area of academic study;
+provides a comprehensive introduction to the history of the field, and covers all the major approaches, theoretical concepts and methods of analysis in this important and developing area of academic study;

-coverage of all the ‘traditional’ topics, such as race, gender and institutional power, but also newer topics such as the discourse of post-truth, and the power of social media;
+covers all the 'traditional' topics, such as race, gender and institutional power, but also incorporates newer material from forensic discourse analysis, the discourse of new capitalism and the study of humour as power;

-readings from works by seminal figures in the field, such as Robin Lakoff, Deborah Cameron and Teun van Dijk;
+includes readings from works by seminal figures in the field, such as Roger Fowler, Deborah Cameron and Teun van Dijk;

-real texts and examples throughout, including advertisements from cosmetics companies; newspaper articles and headlines; websites and internet media; and spoken dialogues such as political and presidential speeches;
+uses real texts and examples throughout, including advertisements from cosmetics companies; newspaper articles and headlines; websites and internet media; and spoken dialogues such as a transcription from the Obama and McCain presidential debate;

-a supporting companion website that aims to challenge students at a more advanced level and which features extra reading, exercises, follow-up activities, and suggestions for further work.
+is accompanied by a supporting website that aims to challenge students at a more advanced level and features a complete four-unit chapter which includes activities, a reading and suggestions for further work.

-Language and Power will be essential reading for students studying English language or linguistics.
+Language and Power will be essential reading for students studying English language and linguistics.

 Choosing a Book Format